Sign up to our newsletter

 The training

-Based on the story fundamentals outlined in John’s bestselling book Into The Woods, this is an intensive six-month dive into story structure, and how to use it to construct a novel.
-Find out how to stop your middle from sagging using five-act structure, how to set up a compelling protagonist from page one, and why character change should be at the heart of every scene you write.
+This is an intensive six-month dive into story structure, and how to use it to construct a novel.
+Learn how to stop your middle from sagging using five-act structure, how to set up a compelling protagonist from page one, and why character change should be at the heart of every scene you write.

 You’ll write or rework the first 8–10,000 words of your novel and assemble your plot brick by brick, while developing the editorial know-how to identify story holes and fix them.
 There are live sessions with John and guest authors, including writers who have successfully adapted their work for TV and film.